-The Casio Group Code of Conduct prohibits bribery, and recently Casio specifically developed Guidance on the Prohibition of Bribery.
-This guidance articulates a basic philosophy for group companies, making it clear that bribery inhibits sustainable social development.
+The Casio Group Code of Conduct prohibits bribery.
+The Casio Guidance on the Prohibition of Bribery, issued in July 2015, articulates the basic philosophy for group companies, making it clear that bribery inhibits sustainable social development.
+In November 2015, Casio Computer Co., Ltd. issued the Manual on the Prohibition of Bribery.
 Additionally, Casio headquarters encourages group companies outside Japan to produce local rules and manuals in an effort to strengthen systems for the prohibition of bribery throughout the group.